simc/logger/README.md

     lineLength: 120, // width of the output
     colors: true, // Colorful log messages
     printEmojis: true, // Print an emoji for each log message
-    printTime: false // Should each log print contain a timestamp ),
+    printTime: false, // Should each log print contain a timestamp
+    stacktraceFilters: [], // Add some filters to exclude some stacktrace entries ),
 );
 ```